Blueberry17/wordle/README.md

-# wordle
+# Wordle
-GUI-based Wordle clone using Tkinter and other standard libraries
+GUI-based Wordle clone using Tkinter and other standard libraries.